-How Libraries Can Prove the Impact of Health Programs to Funders
+How Libraries Can Demonstrate the Impact of Community Health Programs

 But as these programs grow, many library professionals face an important challenge: